-My first career was in television news as an assistant cameraman, which was certainly more fun than working for a living.
+My first career was in television news as an assistant cameraman, supplemented with some photography, mostly magazine editorial, all of which was certainly more fun than working for a living.
 But there came a time when I was more interested in the news itself than the technicalities of how to film it.
 I wanted to be asking the questions and planning the stories so I retrained, doing a post-grad in journalism.

-I’ve tried to stay ahead of the curve, to always look for the next thing but above all I’ve tried to write about things that interest me and that will be of value, both to the various magazines that I write for and the people that read them.
+I’ve tried to stay ahead of the curve, to always look for the next thing but above all I’ve tried to write about things that interest me and that will be of value, both to the various magazines that I write for and the people that read this website.

 You can contact me from this form: